Andrew Hilton: Shakespeare at the Tobacco Factory

 In 1989 Hilton and Favell joined a group of actors, writers and directors to start the first regular pub theatre in Bristol, dedicated largely to new writing.
 The company, Show of Strength Theatre Company, found the Hen & Chicken pub in the south of the city, in Bedminster, and inaugurated winter seasons there that were to last for six years and attract national attention.

 Hilton directed six productions for the company – the world premières of Tales of the Undead by Dominic Power, and Let's Do It and Rough Music by James Wilson; the UK premiere of Michael Gow's Away; the English professional première of Brian Friel's Living Quarters; and an in-the-round production of Measure for Measure.
 In 1998, after Hilton and Favell had both left the company, Show of Strength moved its operation to the Tobacco Factory – then in process of restoration and redevelopment by George Ferguson – and it was this that inspired them to create 'Shakespeare at the Tobacco Factory in 1999.

 Shakespeare at the Tobacco Factory (stf) began as a commercial venture and survived as such for five spring seasons at the Tobacco Factory Theatre, winning a Peter Brook/Empty Space Award in 2001 and culminating in the transfer of the 2004 season of Macbeth and The Changeling to the Barbican's Pit Theatre.
-The company was then reformed as a charity, as it now continues.
-In addition to spring seasons at the Factory it has co-produced with the Bristol Old Vic, and appeared in the Galway Festival.
+The company was then reformed as a charity, as it continued until it was wound up in 2022.
+In addition to spring seasons at the Factory it co-produced with the Bristol Old Vic, and appeared in the Galway Festival.
 A programme of national touring began in 2013 with Two Gentlemen of Verona, and a new collaboration with the University of Bristol in 2014.
 In 2015 the company began international touring, playing at the Neuss Festival in Germany in 2015, 2016 & 2017, and at the Craiova International Festival in Romania in 2016.

 While Shakespeare has clearly been his main focus, Hilton has attracted high praise for his three Chekhov productions - Three Sisters, Uncle Vanya and The Cherry Orchard - and also for his productions of Tom Stoppard's Arcadia, Sheridan's The School for Scandal and Friel's Living Quarters.

 In most of his work Hilton works in collaboration with the playwright, Dominic Power, who edits Shakespeare with him and has also contributed new scenes to Measure for Measure, The Changeling, The Taming of the Shrew, Two Gentlemen of Verona and All's Well That Ends Well.
 He has also enjoyed longstanding collaborations with the designer Harriet de Winton, the composer John Telfer and the composer & sound designers Elizabeth Purnell and Dan Jones.

 He stepped down as artistic director of Shakespeare at the Tobacco Factory to resume freelance work in July 2017.